 The ending of The Last of Us Part II reinforces the moral of its story, portrays the psychological and emotional state of the character, and, most importantly, represents and evokes the feelings that come with adjusting to a new disability.
 Even though the disabled narrative is brief, it holds as much emphasis as other forms of representation throughout the game, if not more.

 It’s also a particularly successful representation of physical disability in comparison to the attempts of many other games, past and present.
-Kelly remembers the 2017 title Wolfenstein II: New Colossus, where its playable protagonist, BJ Blazkowicz, defeats a squad of Nazis while using a wheelchair in its early scenes.
-‘He’s still being a badass, going a thousand miles-per-hour and dual-wielding machine guns, killing everybody,’ she explains, ‘but I remember thinking, “How is he getting his chair over that small bump?”
+Kelly remembers the 2017 title Wolfenstein II: The New Colossus, where its playable protagonist, BJ Blazkowicz, defeats a squad of Nazis while using a wheelchair in its early scenes.
+‘He’s still being a badass, going a thousand miles per hour and dual-wielding machine guns, killing everybody,’ she explains, ‘but I remember thinking, “How is he getting his chair over that small bump?”
 I enjoy the power fantasy but also the game is ridiculous.
 At one point, he gets his head removed and then is given a cybernetic body.’

-In the alternate history of the Wolfenstein series, where Nazi Germany victors in The Second World War, BJ must fight back against their fascist regime to save America – doing so with superhuman vitality and cybernetic enhancements.
+In the alternate history of the Wolfenstein series, where Nazi Germany is victorious in the Second World War, BJ must fight back against their fascist regime to save America – doing so with superhuman vitality and cybernetic enhancements.
 The series is well-known for its sci-fi narrative and is also celebrated for how it handles socio-political issues with respect and charm.
 However, when it comes to its disabled narratives there’s a problem; Wolfenstein often resorts to superpowers and sci-fi tech when attempting to achieve the visibility and representation of (physically) disabled people.

 ‘I’m of two minds about it,’ Kelly admits.
 ‘I like the power fantasy of exo-suits that could make me able to do what I did before and do it stronger.
 I’m disabled all the time.
 I don’t necessarily want a game that accurately portrays how difficult it is to get a wheelchair up a small bump.
 But also, it would be nice if the character who was disabled had to deal with the ramifications of their physical disability for most of the narrative until they got this magic super suit.’